TezosTaqueria/taqueria-github-action/README.md

 This input is used to select the configured environment for `taqueria` to originate to.
 The default is set to `development`.

 ### `plugins`

 A comma separated list of plugins to install.

+### `taq_ligo_image`

+A string representing ligo image to use.
+If compile plugin is "ligo" this parameter can be used to override the ligo image used.
+Example `ligolang/ligo_ci:next`

 ### `project_directory`

 The name of the project directory.
 If nothing is specified the repository root directory is used.